2003 Redcar and Cleveland Borough Council election: Election result

 The count for Brotton ward was suspended on election night after 2 recounts and completed the following day.
 Overall turnout at the election was 51.5%, an increase from 37% in 1999.

 Labour lost their majority on the council, finishing with 23 seats, 7 short of a majority.
 Among the Labour councillors to lose seats was the leader of the council Dave Walsh in Eston ward, after he had moved to contest Eston, instead of Loftus which he had previously been a councillor for.

 Following the election Labour chose George Dunning, formerly the deputy leader, as the new leader of the party on the council, defeating Dave McLuckie by 12 votes to 11.
-Meanwhile, the 8 independents joined together, with Steve Kay as their leader, in an East Cleveland, Eston and Marske Independents group.
+Meanwhile, the 8 independents joined, with Steve Kay as their leader, in an East Cleveland, Eston and Marske Independents group.
 After negotiations the Liberal Democrat, Conservative and Independent groups formed a coalition to take control of the council from Labour.

 One East Cleveland Independent was unopposed at the election.